How to use Silverfin Accounts Production

 This article will focus on FRS102 1A, but the set up of all of our accounts is very similar.

 There are 3 key reconciliations that help power the Accounts Production templates.
 These can be completed in any order, but our suggestion is below.

-- Share Capital Reconciliation- this is were you designate the types of share, their class, nominal value and volume of shares.
-There is a reconciliation feature in this template which compares your manual input with the value from your book keeping system
+- Share Capital Reconciliation- this is where you designate the types of share, their class, nominal value and volume of shares.
+There is a reconciliation feature in this template which compares your manual input with the value from your bookkeeping system

 - Directors, Secretaries and Shareholders- this is where you capture information of the client's directors, secretaries and shareholders with their appointment / resignation dates and any shares that are held.
 Silverfin will pull through the information from the Share Capital Reconciliation (above) and you can check that the volume of shares you have allocated matches the shares you have captured in the Share Capital

 - General Settings- this is where you will capture key information to populate the statutory accounts.

 - Company name (automatically populated)